diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

         ├── fArcCen1_DDHiC_R1.fastq.gz
         ├── fArcCen1_DDHiC_R2.fastq.gz
         ├── fArcCen1_S3HiC_R1.fastq.gz
+        ├── fArcCen1_S3HiC_R1.fastq.gz
-        └── fArcCen1_S3HiC_R2.fastq.gz
+        └── re_bases.txt
 ```

 In addition to the input files, you will need to know the restriction enzymes used to generate the data.
 For `fArcCen1`,
 the sequences are `GATC` since the restriction enzyme employed was MboI.
+This infomation is reported in the `re_bases.txt` file in the folder with the HiC reads.

 Copy the latest version of the **scaffold_4_salsa** workflow from VGP tools into your project as explained before.
 The workflow performs the following steps: